Saipraneeth99/DuoMillionaireShowdown/README.md

 - **React's Component-Centric Architecture:** Our game development strategy embraced React's component-focused architecture, dissecting complex game features into organized, modular components.
 This not only facilitated development but also ensured code maintainability.
 Component-specific creations for game features, including lifelines, timers, modals, and more, provided a well-structured, navigable, and optimizable codebase.
 This strategy enabled component reuse across the game, boosting our development efficiency.
 - **Buzzer System:** The DUO Millionaire Showdown's buzzer system departs slightly from the conventional time-bound method.
 In our game, the emphasis is more on spontaneity and strategic thinking.
 The absence of a set timer for questions gives the host the flexibility to interact and engage with the teams more personalized during a video call, thus elevating the sense of competition and camaraderie.
 - **Question Display Evolution:** The heart of any quiz game lies in question presentation.
 Our explorative approach saw multiple UI designs for question displays.
 React's prowess enabled dynamic component behavior, supporting real-time question loading and production.

+**Development Challenges:**

+-**UI Adaptation and Rule Integration:**
+Adapting the game for group play meant reshaping both rules and UI.
+Transitioning from the classic Millionaire setup to a group-focused format tested our adaptability.

+-**Legacy Code Navigation:**
+Unpacking old, buggy code was a maze.
+Version incompatibilities added to the challenge, demanding a keen understanding of past and present interactions.

+-**React Familiarization:**
+A segment of our team was initially unfamiliar with React.
+Getting up to speed with this framework, especially for UI development.

+-**Team Synergy:**
+Blending different skills and perspectives into one unified project vision took open dialogue and some compromise.
+Yet, it enriched our final product with diverse inputs.